raydenlim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list people
-2. FAKEJARVIS shows a list of persons
+2. FAKEJARVIS shows a list of people
 3. User requests to delete a specific person in the list
 4. FAKEJARVIS deletes the person